2022 WABLGA CHAMPIONSHIP REPORT

 Ros Fisher Trophy for 2022

-A total of 97 players participated across the 5 rounds of the 2022 Pennant season and the winner of the Ros Fisher Trophy for Best Pennant Player of the Season was Jan Rawling from Gosnells GC who won all 5 matches with 13 points.
+A total of 97 players participated across the 5 rounds of the 2022 Pennant season and the winner of the Ros Fisher Trophy for Best Pennant Player of the Season was Jan Rowling from Gosnells GC who won all 5 matches with 13 points.

 Thank you to everyone for your help and support throughout this pennant season.
 It has been a steep learning curve for me with a few hiccups along the way for which I am grateful for your understanding.
 The weather seemed kinder to us this year, with fewer rainy days.